Harshbv/LinkedIn-Post-Generator/README.md

 # LinkedIn Post Generator

-An AI-powered tool that helps you create LinkedIn posts in a natural, human-like writing style.
+An AI-powered tool that helps you create LinkedIn posts in a **natural, human-like writing style**.

-You give it a topic (and optionally tone, length, and language), and it generates a polished LinkedIn post for you.
+You give it a topic (and optionally tone, length, language, and target audience), and it generates a polished LinkedIn post for you.

 This is useful for:

 - Students who want to post about projects, internships, or achievements
 - Professionals who want to stay active on LinkedIn without spending 30+ minutes per post
 - Creators/influencers who want consistent, on-brand content quickly